EdPs97/miningdashboards/README.md

 During my time in the Operational Excellence Department, one of my key responsibilities was to create tools that allowed the Operational Director and the Operational Excellence Team to monitor production compliance.

-The challenge: **summarizing the entire operation in just a few clicks** — moving from static tables to a dynamic, interactive dashboard that executives could use daily.
+The challenge: summarizing the entire operation in just a few clicks — moving from static tables to a dynamic, interactive dashboard that executives could use daily.

 ---

 ## 1. Context & Challenges

-Managers traditionally monitored daily production using **SIREP**, a corporate platform tracking tonnage, flow, grades, and consumption ratios.
+Managers traditionally monitored daily production using SIREP, a corporate platform tracking tonnage, flow, grades, and consumption ratios.

 **Limitations of SIREP:**